 Having your pooch on a leash and in your control can also help prevent them from running off if distracted or startled by something.
 Even the most well trained dogs can unexpectedly dart off after or away from something, and it may be difficult retrieving them.

 Keep in mind that your pets just want to spend time with you, no matter what you’re doing.
-Going on walks is a great way to get some fresh air and a little exercise, and if done correctly, can be a daily routine that you both eagerly anticipate.
+Walking your dog is a great way to get some fresh air and a little exercise, and if done correctly by following these tips, can be a daily routine that you both eagerly anticipate.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed online at vetmed.tamu.edu/pet-talk.
 Suggestions for future topics may be directed to firstname.lastname@example.org